IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 > [T]he Committee believes that the term “discrimination” as used in the Covenant should be understood to imply any distinction, exclusion, restriction or preference which is based on... sex... which has the purpose or effect of nullifying or impairing the recognition, enjoyment or exercise by all persons, on an equal footing, of all rights and freedoms. [^1]

-There are three important points here:
+There are three important points here, one, discrimination includes both act and omissions, two, discrimination can occur even if there is no intent to discriminate, and , three, discrimination includes unequal recognition of rights.

+### Acts and omissions
 One, discrimination can be an *act* or an *omission*.
 For example, discrimination can occur when someone acts in a way that impairs men’s enjoyment of their rights, and it can occur when someone *fails to act* to protect men’s rights when such an act is required.
-The Human Rights Committee gives an example, of when States are required to act:
+For example, the Human Rights Committee says States are required to ensure men and women have equal rights in marriage, so failing to ensure men have equal rights with women is an omission that amounts to discrimination.

-> For example, article 23, paragraph 4, stipulates that States parties shall take appropriate steps to ensure equality of rights as well as responsibilities of spouses as to marriage, during marriage and at its dissolution.
-Such steps may take the form of legislative, administrative or other measures, but it is a positive duty of States parties to make certain that spouses have equal rights as required by the Covenant.[^2]
+> ...States parties shall take appropriate steps to ensure equality of rights as well as responsibilities of spouses as to marriage, during marriage and at its dissolution.
+Such steps may take the form of legislative, administrative or other measures, but **it is a positive duty of States parties to make certain that spouses have equal rights** as required by the Covenant.[^2] *Emphasis added*

+### Intent and effect
 Two, intent is not required for something to be discrimination.
 If an act, or omission, *has the effect* of impairing men’s rights, then that can be discrimination, even if there was no intent to impair men’s rights.

+### Equal recognition of rights
 Three, discrimination includes impairing the recognition of men’s rights on equal footing with women’s rights.
 Men and women have the same human rights, and treating men’s rights as less important (or more important) than women’s rights is discrimination.

 The United Nations Economic and Social Council adds some important points to discrimination under ICESCR.